matdombrock/sonar/README.md

     - All configuration files use a plain text format
     - No need to learn a new syntax

+## Beta

+> [!WARNING]
+> Sonar is currently in active development.
+Its ready to use right now but things might change before the 1.0 release.

 ## Check it out

 The best way to check out Sonar right now is to build it yourself with `cargo`.